-SeaTac passes wage increase: As supporters of a $15 minimum hourly wage for workers in and around Seattle-Tacoma International Airport declared victory Nov.
+SeaTac passes wage increase: As supporters of a $15 minimum wage for workers in and around Seattle-Tacoma International Airport declared victory Nov.
 27, opponents made clear the fight is far from over.
-Proposition 1 officially won by just 77 votes out of 6,003.
-Opponents of the measure have called for a recount by hand.
+Proposition 1 officially won by 77 votes out of 6,003.
+Opponents of the measure have called for a count by hand.

 Dnata named Ground Handler Of The Year: For the sixth time, dnata was named the Ground Handling Provider of the Year at the Aviation Business Awards.
 The awards are organized by ITP, the publisher of Aviation Business magazine and ArabianSupplyChain.com.

-Joint debut at inter airport: Goldhofer Aktiengesellschaft and Schopf Maschinenbau GmbH celebrated a special premiere at inter airport Europe 2013 with a joint debut as a premium GSE manufacturer.
-In line with the motto “Goldhofer + Schopf = Performance2” the group presented a full and diverse offering as the market leader for one-stop shopping for GSE, including a whole series of new and innovative products.
+Joint debut At inter airport: Goldhofer Aktiengesellschaft and Schopf Maschinenbau GmbH celebrated a special premiere at inter airport Europe 2013 with a joint debut as a premium manufacturer in the field of ground support equipment.
+In line with the motto "Goldhofer + Schopf = Performance2" the group presented a full and diverse offering as the market leader for one-stop shopping for GSE, including a whole series of new and innovative products.